kashodiya/openhands-setup-and-learn/OPEHNADS-INSTALL-GUIDE.md

 - Ensure that you are on LLM tab
 - Enter Custom Model as: litellm_proxy/Claude4
 - Enter Base URL as: http://litellm
-- Enter API Key as: Whatever you used as any-key-you-like
+- Enter API Key as: Whatever you used in docker-compose.yml file above (sk-your-key-here)

 ## How to connect to your personal GitHub?
 - Login to GitHub